VMASPAD/pageCreatorHTML/README.md

-Sure, here's a README for the main code of a page builder application using GrapesJS, in English:

 # Web Page Builder with GrapesJS

 This project is a React application that utilizes the GrapesJS library to provide a visual drag-and-drop editor for creating web pages.
 GrapesJS is a modern website builder that combines reusable blocks, drag-and-drop design, and a powerful inline styling system.